robzach/FollowLight/README.md

+# The light that follows you around the room.

+A user's position is read by a Kinect, and three motors drive a light bulb to always hover about a foot above their head as they move around a space.

-Originally using Leapmotion data input to drive three stepper motors in threespace on a small scale.
-That was a prototype.
+(Originally used Leapmotion data input to drive three stepper motors in threespace on a small scale.
+That was a mini-prototype.)

-Now working on using a Kinect to drive the same motors over a much larger spatial range, to make it so a suspended light bulb persistently sits over a participant's head.

 Video documentation of the system as installed: